cwwmbm/linkedinscraper/README.md

 - `db_path`: The path to the SQLite database file.
 - `pages_to_scrape`: The number of pages to scrape for each search query.
 - `rounds`: The number of times to run the scraper.
 LinkedIn doesn't always show the same results for the same search query, so running the scraper multiple times will increase the number of job postings scraped.
 I set up a cron job that runs every hour during the day.
-- `days_toscrape`: The number of days to scrape.
+- `days_to_scrape`: The number of days to scrape.
 The scraper will ignore job postings older than this number of days.

 ### What remains to be done